kiol-nsk/cisco-any-connect/README.md

 v.1 - text files with the content of configuration files, commands and exmaples

-v.2 - shell script with magic
+v.2 - shell script with magic.

-Download the script in home folder and run it.
+Download the script in home folder and run it with sudo.

 Both versions are kept here.